Welcome to Skeptic Ink

 Our Discussion Policy

-Invectives which demean individuals on the basis of ethnicity, sex, religion, gender identification, appearance, or age will not be tolerated.
+Invectives that demean individuals on the basis of ethnicity, sex, religion, gender identification, appearance, or age will not be tolerated.
 While it is fashionable in some corners of the internet for atheists to crassly denigrate people, that is not acceptable here.
 We will focus on the arguments themselves.
 Sensitive commenters should be warned that poor arguments may be called out as such, and that it is our obligation to do so, even if it is upsetting to the person we argue against.
 But no position worth defending requires the sacrifice of either manners or respect for other people.
 We seek a calm, intelligent debate on the issues that divide us or none at all, and we demand the same from our commentariat.

 Our Particular Kind of Diversity